Paving / Asphalt Superintendent

 Why don't all cities have those reflective patches between lanes?
 Are they really expensive to lay down?

-Asked by bayside about 11 years ago
+Asked by bayside over 11 years ago

 Yes they are but that has nothing to do with it.Your states DOT office either sub contracts or employs engineers to design our roads.If those markers fall into their design thats how they come to be.We often have to make changes in the field when plans to work out like they do on paper.